Borna Gojo

-Borna Gojo ([bôːrna ɡǒːjo]; born 27 February 1998) is a Croatian tennis player.
-He has a career high ATP singles ranking of World No. 113, achieved on 20 March 2023.
-He also has a career high ATP doubles ranking of World No. 394 achieved on 17 January 2022.
+Borna Gojo ([bôːrna ɡǒːjo]; born 27 February 1998) is a Croatian professional tennis player.
+He has a career-high ATP singles ranking of world No. 72, achieved on 20 November 2023, and a doubles ranking of world No. 394 achieved on 17 January 2022.
+He is currently the No. 5 Croatian player.

 College career

-Gojo played college tennis at Wake Forest University.
+Gojo played college tennis at Wake Forest University, where he was part of the team that won the NCAA National Championship in 2018 while being named the tournament's most outstanding player.

 Professional career

-2018: ATP debut
+2018-2021: ATP & top 250 debuts, Davis Cup finalist

 Gojo made his ATP main draw debut at the 2018 Winston-Salem Open after receiving a wildcard for the singles main draw.
 He faced American Ryan Harrison and lost 2–6, 4–6.

-2020: Top 250 debut

 He made his top 250 debut at No. 245 on 19 October 2020.

-2021: Davis Cup finalist
+Borna lost in the finals with team Croatia in the 2021 Davis Cup.

 2022: Major debut & first win, Maiden Challenger title & top 150

 At the 2022 French Open he qualified for his first Grand Slam in his career.

-He defeated fellow qualifier and lucky loser Alessandro Giannessi in five sets for his first Grand Slam win.
+He defeated fellow qualifier and lucky loser Alessandro Giannessi in five sets for his first Grand Slam win but lost to Serbian Filip Krajinović.

-He moved 34 positions up into the top 150 at No. 148 on 31 October 2022, following his maiden Challenger title in Ortisei.
+He moved 34 positions up into the top 150 at No. 148 on 31 October 2022, following his maiden title at the 2022 Sparkassen ATP Challenger in Ortisei.

-2023: Top 125 and Masters 1000 debuts
+2023: Masters, Wimbledon, US Open debuts and fourth round, top 75

-He made his debut in the top 125 at world No. 124 on 9 January 2023 and his Masters 1000 debut in Indian Wells as a qualifier.
+He made his debut on 9 January 2023 in the top 125 at world No. 124.

+He made his Masters 1000 debut in Indian Wells as a qualifier, where he lost in the first round to Richard Gasquet and at the 2023 Mutua Madrid Open also as a qualifier where he lost to Thiago Monteiro.
+He reached a few spots shy of the top 100 in the rankings on 8 May 2023.

+Gojo made his debut at the 2023 Wimbledon Championships as a direct entry into the main draw.
+He qualified for the next Major at the 2023 US Open and reached the fourth round for the first time at a Major defeating Hugo Dellien, Mackenzie McDonald and Jiří Veselý.
+He lost to second seed and eventual champion Novak Djokovic.
+As a result he reached the top 100 at world No. 77 climbing 28 spots on 11 September 2023.